 It’s a scorcher today.

-As I am tightening a bolt I can’t help but look over my shoulder in my dream car.
+As I am tightening a bolt I can’t help but look over my shoulder at my dream car.
 1970 Chevelle.
 I found her when I was at a junkyard looking for spare parts.
 There she was, singing for me.
 She is my girl.

 Some think it’s weird that a girl is a mechanic, but it’s all I’ve ever known.
 My brother, Lawson, and I work at my brother’s garage.
 Leland has been doing this since before I can remember.
 Our dad ran off with a new girlfriend when I was young and my mom was in a bad car accident.
 She’s alive but has a traumatic brain injury.
 She has good and bad days but through both, she has no idea who we are to her.
 My oldest brother Leland dropped out of High School to take care of us.
 Lawson soon followed to help lighten the financial load and because we spent all our time in the garage, I picked up the trade pretty easily.
 Leland lives behind the shop and is here all the time.
 He’s finally making a name for himself thanks to yours truly.
 He has been named one of the town’s best mechanics.
 Lawson spends his free time at parties and surfing.
 I only hang out with him when he’s surfing.